Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 KEY TAKEAWAYS

-• Knee Pain from Lifting: Athletes experience knee pain when lifting weights due to tight glute, hip, quadriceps, and lower leg muscles that strain and inflame the knee tendons.
+• Knee Pain from Lifting Weights: Athletes experience this condition due to tight glute, hip, quadriceps, and lower leg muscles that strain and inflame the knee tendons.

 • Causes of Pain: The root causes of this pain are chronic inflammation, lack of magnesium, and muscle tightness.

-• Injuries and Conditions: Knee issues associated with weight training include patellar and quadriceps tendonitis, popping, clicking, weakness, and instability in the knee.
+• Injuries and Conditions: Knee issues associated with weight training include patellar and quadriceps tendonitis, popping, clicking, weakness, and instability.

-• Treatment and Prevention: To fix or prevent knee problems, keep the quadriceps and lower leg muscles pliable through self-myofascial release exercises.
+• Treatment and Prevention: To fix or prevent this condition, keep the quadriceps and lower leg muscles pliable through self-myofascial release exercises.

 • Concerns with Traditional Solutions: Traditional remedies alleviate symptoms without addressing the root cause of the pain.
-Solutions like the TitaniumPhysique Program are designed to help fix and prevent knee problems.
+Holistic solutions like the TitaniumPhysique Program are designed to treat, fix, and prevent muscle and tendon pain.

 When you lift weights, the quadriceps and hip flexor muscles become stiff and tight over time due to overuse.
-These tight muscles overstretch and cause inflammation in the quadriceps tendon, patellar tendon, and knee joint.
-This circumstance results in tendon injuries and pain in the knee during exercises such as squats, lunges, deadlifts, leg presses, deadlifts, and leg extensions.
-Knee pain is common among athletes and those involved in weight training.
+These tight muscles overstretch and inflame the quadriceps tendon, patellar tendon, and knee joint.
+This situation results in tendon injuries and pain in the knee during exercises such as squats, lunges, deadlifts, leg presses, deadlifts, and leg extensions.
+Knee issues are common among athletes and those involved in weight training.

 1. Chronic Inflammation